enioka-Haute-Couture/enioka_scan/docs/dependencies.md

 | `provider-os-zebra-dw`             | `ZebraDwProvider`                | Any device compatible with Zebra Datawedge                      | Zebra TC25, Zebra TC27             | Integrated    | Zebra Datawedge service (should be preinstalled on device)     | Application package `com.symbol.datawedge` exists                                                                                 |

 :::

+## Known issues

+### `Zebra TC-25`

+The Zebra TC-25 device may experience issues with the camera preview, which may not display correctly on screen orientation changes.
+One solution is to call `orientationChanged()`, when switching between portrait and landscape modes, on the `CameraBarcodeScanView` instance.
+Sometimes, the camera may be corrupted, and the preview will not display correctly.

+### `Honeywell EDA52`

+The Honeywell EDA52 device may experience issues with the camera scanner, which may not be able to detect barcodes at all.
+This is probably due to some internal services not allowing the camera to be used correctly by the library.
+On the other hand, the integrated scanner works correctly.